wireapp/wire-docs/src/understand/overview.md

 In a calling environment that also has federation, many different styles of calling may be happening.

 #### Normal Calling
-Users such as Alice and Bob may are participating in a one-to-one call by their wire clients connecting directly to each other across a flat corporate network.
+Users such as Alice and Bob may are participating in a one-to-one call by their Wire clients connecting directly to each other across a flat corporate network.
 No interaction with the calling servers is necessary for this to occur.

 Users like Charlie and David may be at home, or otherwise on separate networks, that do not allow them to connect to each other.
 In this case, for a one-to-one call, they use the Coturn server to relay their conversation back and forth.